Lipen/formal-methods-course/lec-dpll.typ

 == Davis--Putnam--Logemann--Loveland (DPLL) Algorithm

-The DPLL algorithm @davis1962 is a complete, backtracking search algorithm for deciding the satisfiability of propositional logic formulas in CNF, that is, for solving the CNF-SAT problem.
+Introduced by Martin Davis, George Logemann, and Donald Loveland @davis1962, the DPLL algorithm is a refinement of the Davis--Putnam algorithm.

-Introduced by Martin Davis, George Logemann, and Donald Loveland in 1961, the algorithm is a refinement of the Davis--Putnam algorithm.
+The DPLL algorithm is a complete, backtracking search algorithm for deciding the satisfiability of propositional logic formulas in CNF, that is, for solving the CNF-SAT problem.

 In DPLL, the resolution rule is replaced with a _splitting_ rule.
 + Let $Delta$ be the current set of clauses.